http4k/www/src/website/content/ecosystem/ai/reference/mcp/index.md

 - **Roots:** the client supplies a list of file roots to the server which can be used to resolve file paths.
 - **Completions:** The server provides auto-completion of options for a particular Prompt or Resource.
 - **Sampling:** An MCP server can request an LLN completion for text or binary content a connected Client.
+- **Elicitation:** The server can request additional information from the user by rendering dynamic forms based on a supplied schema.
+- **Tasks:** The server can create and manage long-running asynchronous operations with progress tracking.

 ## http4k ❤️ Model Context Protocol